Fast Food: Basic Mix-n-Pour BBQ Sauce Recipe

 Worked Great For Our BBQ Sandwiches

-It may not take the place of your grandmother’s prized bbq sauce recipe that you spend hours mixing & simmering, but it’s a pretty darn good basic sauce!
+It may not take the place of your grandmother’s prized bbq sauce recipe that you spend hours mixing & simmering, but it’s a pretty darn good basic sauce that you can mix & use in minutes!

 And no little plastic bottle to dispose of.
 Oh, and talk about cheap…